 Guest Critic, TUM

 27 July 2022, Invited by Prof. Uta Graff, TUM Munich, to discuss Masters students' projects at their final reviews, and to give a presentation of work afterwards ...
-Thanks for the apéro on the rooftop! @architecture.tum
+Thanks to all for the experience as well as the apéro on the rooftop! @architecture.tum

 Urban Housing, Baufeld 5, Voltanord, Basel, CH, 2021; 14,500 m², Competition; Architecture + Landscape: Atelier Amont & Marco Salina; Collaborator(s): Chen He